vhuber101/vhuber-uftp/uftpd/src/main/doc/uftp-manual.md

 The access control list contains the distinguished names of those certificates that should be allowed access.

-The "`ACL`" setting in `CONF/uftpd.conf` is used to specify the location of the ACL file
+The `ACL` setting in `CONF/uftpd.conf` is used to specify the location of the ACL file

 ```
 export ACL=conf/uftpd.acl